Harrow, Inc.

+In September 2023, the company changed its corporate name from Harrow Health, Inc. to Harrow, Inc.

 Harrow Health, Inc., formerly known as Imprimis Pharmaceuticals, is a publicly traded pharmaceutical company based in Nashville, Tennessee.

 Since 2014, Harrow has started six healthcare businesses, including ImprimisRx, an ophthalmic-focused pharmaceutical company.
 In 2017, Harrow started and funded Eton Pharmaceuticals with a $20 million Series A financing, and Eton is now a publicly traded company.
 In 2017, Harrow started Surface Pharmaceuticals, hiring Dr. Kamran Hosseini to be its chief executive officer.
 Surface was funded with a $20 million Series A financing with Flying L Partners leading the round.
 In 2018, Harrow started Melt Pharmaceuticals and announced an $11 million Series A financing.

 In 2019, Harrow hired founder and former CEO of Doxy.me, Drew Livingston, as its chief innovation officer.
 Livingston is the senior executive of Harrow's Visionology.com telemedicine subsidiary.

 Administration and drug pricing advocacy

 The company's founder and chief executive officer is Mark L. Baum, a lawyer by training.
 Baum has been working in the HIV-related pharmacy field since 1999.
 Baum has been an advocate for drug pricing and patient advocacy, debating former US congressman James Greenwood on this issue at the Oxford Union debating society.
 In 2016, Baum authored a monograph on drug pricing and has written about pharmaceutical market monopolies in The Wall Street Journal.

 Harrow, through its ImprimisRx subsidiary, has sought to create competition for drugs that companies have monopolies through regulatory or other means by marketing new formulations as a compounding pharmacy.
 This strategy would allow patient access to certain lower cost medication provided, among other conditions, a patient's physician believed such a formulation was best suited for a patient's needs.

 In 2015, the company gained international attention when it compounded a pyrimethamine and leucovorin combination formulation which it argued may offer a low-cost, per pill, "alternative" to Daraprim, a medication which gained public attention after its price in the United States was increased by over 5,000 percent by Martin Shkreli and Turing Pharmaceuticals.
 In December 2015, Express Scripts accepted the company's product into its formulary.

 In 2016, it introduced a lower cost version of tiopronin, and was said to have been working on a version of Mylan's EpiPen.
 The EpiPen competitor's price target was for a pair of injectors.

 In October 2015, Anthony Principi, a former United States Secretary of Veterans Affairs, was elected to the company's board of directors.